-The overarching objective of this document is to provide the IOTC Working Party on Data Collection and Statistics (WPDCS) with an overview of the status of data holdings in the IOTC Secretariat, in particular statistics of catch, effort, size frequency and other biological data for IOTC and bycatch species.
+The overarching objective of this document is to provide the IOTC Working Party on Data Collection and Statistics (WPDCS) with an overview of the status of data holdings in the IOTC Secretariat, in particular statistics of catch, georreferenced catch and effort, size frequency and other biological data for IOTC and bycatch species.
 The report covers the following areas:

 - 1. Overview of data collection and reporting related to IOTC Resolutions - 2.
-Timeliness and availability of IOTC catch statistics (2012-2020) - 3.
-Overview of the status of the data reported for the reference year 2020 - 4.
-Status of the IOTC nominal catch, catch and effort, and size-frequency databases, 1980-2020 - 5.
+Timeliness and availability of IOTC catch statistics (2012-2021) - 3.
+Overview of the status of the data reported for the reference year 2021 - 4.
+Status of the IOTC nominal catch, catch and effort, and size-frequency databases, 1981-2021 - 5.
 Status of the IOTC fishing craft statistics (FC) and active vessels (AV) databases - 6.
 Other IOTC data holdings